The Why, what does the Overhaul of the electric network accomplish?

 Just an attempt to be thematic, it is equally correct to refer to them as: input/output, source/target, production/consumption, etc.

-What are the four different selectable sections of the Transformator?
+What are the three different selectable sections of the Transformator?

 The two on either end are electric poles, to which you connect copper wires, but not across them.
 Circuit wires can cross.

-There are two middle sections.
-The pump, which connects the Transformator to the circuit and/or logistics network, or can be disabled.
+The middle section contains the pump, which connects the Transformator to the circuit and/or logistics network, or can be disabled.

 This is also the section to right-click and hold to pickup the Transformator.